mappls-api/mapmyindia-maps-vectorSDK-iOS/docs/v1.0.1/Troubleshooting.md

 ### **Problem 3: `App Store submission with the Maps SDK for iOS`**

-If you have installed the Mapbox Maps SDK for iOS manually, you may see an App Store bug that results in the following error when submitting your application to the App Store:
+If you have installed the MapmyIndia Maps SDK for iOS manually, you may see an App Store bug that results in the following error when submitting your application to the App Store:

 _ERROR ITMS-90087: Unsupported Architectures.
-The executable for YourApp.app/Frameworks/Mapbox.framework contains unsupported architectures '[x86_64, i386]'_
+The executable for YourApp.app/Frameworks/MapmyIndia.framework contains unsupported architectures '[x86_64, i386]'_

 ### **Solution:**

 To avoid this, you'll need to add the following script in the Build Phases tab of your project.
 This script will remove architectures for simulators, which is not necessary for App Store submission.

 ```
-"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/Mapbox.framework/strip-frameworks.sh"
+"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/MapmyIndia.framework/strip-frameworks.sh"
 ```
 <br/>

 ### **Problem 4: `PhaseScriptExecution failed`**

 Such types of errors occur due to script failure of the project.
-`strip-frameworks.sh` is a script file, that is embedded in `Mapbox.framework` and used to remove simulator architectures from the application package.
+`strip-frameworks.sh` is a script file, that is embedded in `MapmyIndia.framework` and used to remove simulator architectures from the application package.
 Below is dynamic path to above mentioned script file:
 `bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/strip-frameworks.sh"`